dvaud/YoutubeTranscriptCopy/README.md

 # YoutubeTranscriptCopy - A Chrome extension for YouTube
-*Reveal and copy the transcript of (almost) any YouTube video with a few clicks!*
+*Reveal and copy the transcript of (almost) any YouTube video with a few clicks.*
 This only works if the video has the Show Transcript button in the description.

 # How to use
 1. Download each file and put them in a folder.